maseiler/Compression/benchmark/Results.md

 # Results

-After I set up my benchmarks and executed them, I had to find out that my LZ77 implementation is fault :'(.
+~~After I set up my benchmarks and executed them, I had to find out that my LZ77 implementation is fault :'(.
 Unfortunately, I was not able to fix the bug in the given time...
-However, I'd like to explain anticipated results below.
+However, I'd like to explain anticipated results below.~~

+EDIT: I did it!
+A little late, but I couldn't resist solving it.

 Run-length encoding is very effective for consecutive, recurring symbols.
 It finds wide adoption in media compression, for example for images.
 My goal was to create a benchmark with an actual image, however, due to my byte-based